cbecks2/edr-artifacts/README.md

 This repo is mostly split in two sections: EDRs and Sigma.

-The EDRs folder contains a single markdown (.md) file for each EDR with information about this product's shell and response functionnalities.
+The EDRs folder contains a single markdown (.md) file for each EDR with information about this product's shell and response functionalities.

-The Sigma folder contains all the Sigma rules related to the usage of these products' shell and response functionnalities.
+The Sigma folder contains all the Sigma rules related to the usage of these products' shell and response functionalities.

 # Supported EDRs